deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-preparing-the-example-project.md

     <b>Figure 15-1.</b> Creating an Empty MVC application project with unit tests
 </p>

-P2 ----------------------------
-* It is still necessary to add Moq, so open *Package Manager Console*, select *UrlsAndRoutes.Tests* as *Default project* and type:
+* It is still need to add Moq, so open the *Package Manager Console*, select *UrlsAndRoutes.Tests* as *Default project* and type:
 ```js
 Install-Package Moq -version 4.1.1309.1617
 ```